IHDE-Alliance/ISTP_metadata/docs/source/filenaming-dataset-naming-recommendations.md

 in GMS coordinates in VAX binary fixed-length format as daily files including orbit information.
 The data are for the time period from Aug 10, 1981 to Feb 16, 1983.

+_(description of other files in this directory)_

 The following documentation files are included in this directory:

     magb_insturment_data.txt: A description of the MAG-B instrument and data data_format_description.txt: A description of the MAG-B GMS data format and software read_data.pro: An IDL program to read data into arrays read_and_average_data.pro:  An IDL program to read and average the data read_requiring_VAX_UNIX_conversion.pro: An IDL program to read data, requires VAX to UNIX conversion subroutine VAX_UNIX_conversion.pro:  IDL subroutine for VAX to UNIX conversion

-_(Any other pointers to documentation and software)_
+_(any other pointers to documentation and software)_

 Additional related information and data services:
 NSSDC's DE-1 magnetometer Master Catalog: \<http://nssdc.gsfc.nasa.gov/nmc/experimentDisplay.do?id=1981-070B-01\>